Intel Integrated Graphics Processor List: A Detailed Guide

 Advancements with Iris and Iris Pro Graphics

 Intel introduced Iris and Iris Pro graphics to improve performance for gamers and creative users.
 These graphics chips were faster and more powerful than earlier Intel models.
-They offered better visuals, smoother gameplay, and improved support for video editing and 3D applications.

 Iris Pro included extra memory, making it even better for high-performance tasks.
 While still not as strong as dedicated GPUs, these graphics were a big step forward, allowing people to do more without needing a separate graphics card.